View a markdown version of this page

 Prerequisites

-Before using AI analysis, ensure that your environment meets the following requirements:
+Before you use AI analysis, verify that your environment meets the following requirements:

 Required permissions